-Join us for the first webinar in our new series, Metadata management in the real world focusing on questionnaire development and data collection.
+The first webinar in our new series, Metadata management in the real world focused on questionnaire development and data collection.
+The presentation recordings and slides are available below.

 About the webinar

-The first webinar in this series will showcase two organisations – Central Statistical Office-Ireland (CSO) and the Norwegian Centre for Research Data (NSD).
+The first webinar in our Metadata in the real world series showcased two organisations – Central Statistical Office-Ireland (CSO) and the Norwegian Centre for Research Data (NSD).
 Both organisations are tackling some of the practical problems that face every survey; how to co-ordinate and track the development of questions; and assembling that information into a questionnaire where there are multiple actors both within a single institution and across multiple ones.

 The Questionnaire Design and Documentation Tool (QDDT): a tool for developing questions and documenting the design process